digital-work-lab/open-source-project/paper/paper.md

 A focused approach aligns with cognitive load theory [@Sweller1988], helping students concentrate on core concepts.

 2. **Gradually Progress in Complexity**
-Starting with basic Python and Git skills, the material builds incrementally, introducing concepts like dependency management and package distribution after foundational skills are mastered.
+Starting with basic Python and Git skills, the material builds incrementally, introducing concepts like dependency management and package distribution after students have developed sufficient familiarity with foundational skills.
 This approach reduces the risk of overwhelming learners [@Anderson2001].

 3. **Learn interactively and in groups**